JordanHatch/departure-lounge/README.md

 bundle exec rackup -p 5000
 ````

-Visit <http://localhost:5000> and use the username `govuk` with the password defined in the `govuk_password` environment variable.
+Visit <http://localhost:5000> and use the username and password defined in the environment variables to access the dashboard.

 ## Typeface